 Under this policy, Caregivers will accrue paid sick leave under this policy at the rate of one hour per every 30 hours worked, up to a maximum of 56 hours per calendar year.
-Caregivers who accrue paid sick leave under this policy may carryover unused sick leave from one calendar year to the next but may never use more than 56 hours of sick leave per calendar year.
-Paid sick leave will be available for use immediately upon accrual.
+Caregivers who accrue paid sick leave under this policy may carry over unused sick leave from one calendar year to the next but may never use more than 56 hours of sick leave per calendar year.
+Paid sick leave will be available for use 120 days after your first workday.